 A fuse is an intentional weak point in a circuit.
 It’s there for safety.
 If too much current flows through the circuit, the fuse will “blow” and break the circuit.

 “Grounding” in van life electrical is a connection to the vehicle’s chassis.
+This is also for safety.
 In our install, we grounded the battery and the inverter.

 Designing Our System (With an Awesome Wiring Diagram!)

-In designing our system, we leaned heavily on wiring diagrams we found on the internet, particularly the one in this post by Van Dog Traveller (his ebook has even more detailed diagrams.
-Seriously, get it).
+In designing our system, we leaned heavily on wiring diagrams we found on the internet, particularly the one in this post by Van Dog Traveller (his ebook has even more detailed diagrams).

 But all the diagrams we found gave us a lot of partial information or only halfway applied to our system, and led to some confusion on our part.